lorenzwalthert/git-search-mcp/README.md

 The server exposes two tools:
 - `git_diffs_by_msg`: Returns last 5 git commit diffs matching a regex pattern in commit messages.
 - `git_diff_by_content`: Returns last 5 commit diffs where diff content matches regex using git log -G.

+in AWS Q for example, you can transparently see tool invocation:

 ## Tool Parameters